Markkop/essence-helper-jovo/README.md

 To simulate requests to the Google Action, first setup a service account by following [these instructions](https://github.com/actions-on-google/actions-builder-conversation-components-nodejs/blob/master/README.md#running-tests).
 Then run `npm run enable-activity-controls` only once.
 Finally you can run `npm run test:google`
+To able to run the latest draft version, the test rewrites the app preview everytime you run the test suite.
+If you want to keep running tests without changes in the action model and settings, you may skip this rewriting.
+Run `npm run test:google:norewrite` in this case.

 ## Deploy